awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-delete-iam-group.md

 **Description**

-The AWSConfigRemediation\-DeleteUnusedIAMGroup automation document deletes an IAM group that does not contain any IAM users\.
+The AWSConfigRemediation\-DeleteUnusedIAMGroup runbook deletes an IAM group that does not contain any IAM users\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWSConfigRemediation-DeleteUnusedIAMGroup)